openflighthpc/cloud-cost-reporter/README.md

 The following are optional and unordered (but must be at least the third argument):

 3: 'slack' will post the results to the chosen slack channel(s)\
-4: 'text' will print out the results\
+4: 'text' will print out the results.
+If no output method is specified (neither 'text' or 'slack'), results will be posted to slack and printed on the terminal\
 5: 'rerun' will ignore cached reports and regenerate them with fresh sdk/ api calls\
 6: 'verbose' will expand any brief Azure errors to include the full HTTP response from the Azure API instead of just the error code.